Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Apostle Paul Traveled on Cargo Ships

-Pastors and their wives recruit members of the church to sell a product, and the money trickles upward to the founders or starters who get rich.
+Pastors and their wives recruit members of their church to sell a product, and the money trickles upward to the founders or starters who get rich.
 The salespersons recruit other salespersons “downline,” and then get a commission from their new recruits.
+The ones at the top of the pyramid or start of the whole thing profit the most.

 Run from a church that practices MLM.
 The leaders are greedy and manipulative and lost the vision of what God’s Son’s church is all about.

 They take advantage of certain numbers that have true biblical meaning, like seven or twelve.
 This gives them permission to fabricate significance from silly numerical sequences.
 Thus the Jewish year adds up to a hidden meaning.
 On a special day or year, like 2020, they scour the Bible for verse numbers.
-They got lucky with that year (yes, I wrote “lucky”).
 In 2 Chronicles 20:20 King Jehoshaphat said to have faith in the LORD’S prophets.
 No wonder the “numbers guys” liked it.
-It is prophets who promote this nonsense, but it could be teachers.
+It is mostly prophets who promote this nonsense.
+They got lucky with that year (yes, I wrote “lucky”).

 Ignore them.
 Just stay with the plain and main teaching of Scripture.